dmurvihill/motion-sdk/docs/markdown/motion-sdk.md

 </td><td>

-Location of the live API
+Location of the live API.

 </td></tr>